-Bird and bat surveys during the commencement of operation of Stage 1 will target the two species identified as 'at low risk' in Section 4, as well as those listed species with potential to occur in the Study Area.
-Bird surveys will occur during the first two years of operation for Stage 1 and will include two wet season and two dry season surveys.
-Additional surveys post operation will be undertaken in stage 2 and will be detailed in the stage 2 BBMP.
+Bird and bat surveys during the commencement of operation of Stage 2 will target the two species identified as 'at low risk' in Section 4, as well as those listed species with potential to occur in the Study Area.
+Bird surveys will occur during the first two years of operation for Stage 2 and will include two wet season and two dry season surveys..
 Monitoring during the commencement of operation of the Wambo Wind Farm will be consistent with techniques used during previous field surveys.

-It should be noted that all but two bird and bat species were considered to be 'negligible' as per the risk assessment undertaken in Section 4, and as such, any bird found during carcass searches or by Operations staff will be reported and stored in a freezer on-site for confirmation of species (refer to Section 6.3) and for use in scavenger trials.
+It should be noted that all but two bird and bat species were considered to be 'negligible' as per the risk assessment undertaken in Section 4, and as such, any bird found during carcass searches or by Operations staff will be reported and stored in a freezer on-site for confirmation of species (refer to Section 6.2) and for use in scavenger trials.